cooperr0629/UF-Wildlife/README.md

-# ParkinGator 🚗🐊
+# UFwildlife🐊

-ParkinGator is a web application designed to help University of Florida (Florida Gators) students and staff check campus parking availability.
+UFwildlife is a community-driven web platform that allows University of Florida students and faculty to record, share, and explore the animals found on campus.

 The project follows a **separated frontend–backend architecture**, using Angular for the frontend and Go (Golang) for the backend API.